 Most people don’t need to attempt every single question in the section.
 In fact, that’s only a wise strategy for a small percentage of the population, trying to score above 165.
 Everyone else should strategically devote time to questions and passages that are likely to pay off.

-Alternatively, you could try to identify the hardest questions in each passage, guess on those, and devote more time to making sure you don’t make mistakes on the easy and medium questions.
+Alternatively, you could try to identify the hardest questions (or question types) in each passage, guess on those and devote more time to making sure you don’t make mistakes on the easy and medium questions.
 The important thing is, know how many points you want and think critically about where you’re most likely to find them in the 35 minutes you’re given.